stalomeow/protocmd/README.md

 # protocmd

-This project provides an easy way to manage a mapping between uint16 ids (a.k.a.
-CmdId/MsgId) and protobuf Messages.
-A typical use is encoding and decoding binary network packet.

-Currently, only support Go and Unity (C#).
+This project provides an easy way to manage a mapping between uint16 ids (CmdId/MsgId) and protobuf Messages, primarily used for encoding and decoding binary network packets.
+Currently, it supports Go and Unity (C#).

 This project is comprised of two components: